thienan11/SLOStudySpots/packages/app/README.md

 These commands will activate both the frontend and backend servers, setting up the full environment for development and testing.

 ## NOTE (features not implemented yet)
-- No image uploads (for profiles and study spots)
+- No image uploads for study spots (only for avatar as dataURI)
   - So no photo gallery for study spots
 - Users can't see to their reviews for now (so no editing or deleting reviews)
 - When adding a new study spot, there is no input for hours of operations